-The (civil) partnership must be registered in writing with the vested benefits foundation in the form of an officially certified partnership agreement.
-A specim agreement drafted by the Foundation should be used for this purpose, which must be signed by both partners and forwarded to the Foundation while both partners are still alive.
+The (civil) partnership must be registered in writing with the Pillar 3a Foundation in the form of an officially certified partnership agreement.
+A specimen agreement drafted by the Foundation should be used for this purpose, which must be signed by both partners and forwarded to the Foundation while both partners are still alive.

 The Foundation must be notified immediately in writing if there is any amendment or nullification of the partnership.
-If the amendment or nullification of a partnership is notified too late, or not at all, to the Foundation, the Foundation shall not be held liable for benefits already paid out.
+If the amendment or nullification of partnership is notified too late, or not at all, to the Pillar 3a Foundation, the Foundation shall not be held liable for benefits already paid out.